ionic-bond/twitter-monitor/README.md

   https://t.me/BotFather

-- Unofficial Twitter account auth by [tweepy-authlib](https://github.com/tsukumijima/tweepy-authlib)
+- Unofficial Twitter account auth:

     You need to prepare one or more normal twitter accounts, and then use the following command to generate auth cookies